-In the US, the National Bureau of Economic Research declared in June 2020 that the US economy officially entered a recession in February 2020, and there are concerns over the possibility of its economy entering into a deep recession, including on account of the COVID-19 pandemic.
+In the US, there are concerns over the possibility of its economy entering into a deep recession, including on account of the COVID-19 pandemic.
+In particular, any worsening of the ongoing labor shortage and rise in inflation could significantly weaken the economy.
 There continue to be similar signs of continued economic slowdown and weakness in parts of Europe and India.
 Globally, countries have required and may continue to require additional financial support, sovereign credit ratings have declined and may continue to decline, and there may be default on sovereign debt obligations of certain countries.
 Any of these global economic conditions may increase the cost of borrowing and cause credit to become more limited, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 The global economic slowdown may be further prolonged by subsequent outbreaks of COVID-19 in countries which are taking, or which have taken, steps to ease lockdown measures; such outbreaks may require those countries to extend their lockdown measures or roll-back previous measures taken to facilitate the re-opening of their economies.